ttmouse/twitter-reply-assistant/README.md

    - Go to Twitter/X
    - Find a tweet you want to reply to
    - Click the reply button to open the reply dialog
-   - Click the 🤖 button that appears in the toolbar
+   - Click the 🤖 button that appears in the toolbar to generate a complete reply
+   - OR click the 📝 button to expand your seed content into a full reply
+   - For 📝 content expansion: Type a brief direction/idea, then click 📝 to expand it
-   - Select a reply style
+   - For 🤖 AI reply: Select a reply style and the AI will generate a complete reply
-   - The AI-generated reply will be automatically filled in
+   - The generated reply will be automatically filled in and is fully editable

 ### ⚙️ Configuration